RedisLabs/redislabs-docs/content/rc/subscriptions/_index.md

 | Selected additional features<br/> <br/> <br/>|| Replication<br/>Auto-failover<br /> | Dedicated accounts<br>Auto Tiering<br/>Active/Active<br/> |

 To learn more, see [Redis Enterprise Cloud Pricing](https://redislabs.com/redis-enterprise-cloud/pricing/).

+### Free plans

+Free plans are a tier of Fixed plans designed for training purposes and prototyping.
+They can be seamlessly upgraded to Fixed plans with no data loss.

+### Fixed plans
+Fixed plans are cost-efficient and designed for low-throughput scenarios.
+They support a range of availability, persistence, and backup options.
+Pricing supports low throughput workloads.

+### Flexible plans
+Support more databases (and larger sizes) than lower plans, unlimited connections, and greater throughput.
+Hosted in dedicated VPCs, they feature high-availability in a single or multi-AZ, active-active geo distribution, Auto-Tiering, clustering, data persistence, and configurable backups.
+Pricing is "pay as you go" to support any dataset size or throughput.

+### Annual plans
+Support the same features as Flexible plans, but at significant savings.
+Annual plans also provide Premium support.
+Further, the underlying commitment applies to all workloads across multiple providers and regions.

 ## Common tasks